Fun Guide to Dating

 Equally, you're not going to a board-room meeting of executives.
 Leave the attache case at home.
 No need to look like you've just stepped out of an advert for life insurance or a funeral parlour.

 And the hair - only Yul Brynner, and maybe Patrick Stewart, looked ok with a shaved head.
-Everyone else just looks like they can't grow hair or they catch nits a lot.
+Everyone else just looks like they can't grow hair or they just emerged from a correctional facility.

 Rules of Dress for Her